JASYTIONLINE/3302-cmpa-repo/content/05-tlg/02-tlg-ep0.1-agile-manifesto.md

 ---
-title: The Fire Beneath the Code
+title: The Fire Beneath the Code (ep 0.1)
 description: A lore-driven retelling of the Agile Manifesto's history, told by JASYTI — part myth, part memory, all Plan.
 tags:
-  - cmpa3302
   - backstory
   - agile-manifesto
   - the-plan